dontpullthis/gowipetweet/README.md

 - -c / --config - path to configuration file.
 See [config.example.yaml](config.example.yaml).
 Default value is `config.yaml`, so configuration file will be read from current directory.

 ### A typical workflow
-- Register a client Twitter app at https://developer.twitter.com, obtain consumer API keys, save them to [config.yaml](config.example.yaml)
+- Register a client Twitter app at https://developer.twitter.com, obtain consumer API keys, save them to [config.yaml](config.example.yaml).
+Note: it's NOT needed if you would like just to generate a list of tweets to delete without actual deletion; Twitter credentials are needed for API calls.
 - Generate and download a twitter archive: [Link](https://help.twitter.com/en/managing-your-account/how-to-download-your-twitter-archive)
 - Convert the `data/tweet.json` file from arctive to JSON Lines format
 - Generate a list of tweets to delete from JSON Lines file by filtering tweets